 4. Application:

-1. Complete applications, following directions provided below, are to be submitted for receipt by February 10 of the year of award.
-Applicants are encouraged to submit applications online, and applications are also accepted by mail provided they are received by the application deadline.
-For questions or to request an application form and instructions to submit by mail, please contact [email protected].
+1. Complete applications, following directions provided below, are to be submitted by February 10 of the year of award.
+Applications are required to be submitted online; mailed applications will no longer be accepted.
+For questions, please contact [email protected].

 2. Applications must include: